james-stevens/recursor-protobuf/README.md

 to it's output, to a listening destination, to send it the `<LF>` separated JSON.

-I use [Vector](https://vector.dev) as the destination listener and I have included an [exmaple vector.yaml](/vector.yaml) config file to show how this cam be done.
+I use [Vector](https://vector.dev) as the destination listener and I have included an [example vector.yaml](/vector.yaml) config file to show how this cam be done.
 But you could use any destination that can listen on a plain (non-SSL) socket and accept `<LF>` separated JSON.

 Vector gives a wide range of options for enriching, filters and exporting the data stream, so is a great tool for this use case.